 Is it a moped?
 No, it’s definitely still an electric bike – and yes, it does have pedals and is road legal in the UK.
 The SX-250 from Eskuta is one of the most distinctive e-bikes we’ve ever had the pleasure of testing at ebiketips, and the fact it’s single-speed just adds to the curiosity of it all.

 Designed with delivery riders and those with less mobility in mind, this beast of an e-bike comes with a range of 40-50 miles (according to Eskuta) and a ‘super-torque’ rear hub motor to boot.
-But beyond the specs, it’s a very interesting ride and certainly the closest you’ll get to riding a moped without needing to have the necessary license or insurance.
+But beyond the specs, it’s a very interesting ride and certainly the closest you’ll get to riding a moped without needing to have the necessary licence or insurance.

 For more detail, read our review of the Eskuta SX250.